MARLEY-MC/marley/docs/dev_docs.rst

 Dependencies
 ^^^^^^^^^^^^

-External dependencies have deliberately been kept to a minimum throughout MARLEY's history.
-Beyond the C++ Standard Library itself, the only required external dependency is the `GNU Scientific Library
+Dependencies have deliberately been kept to a minimum throughout MARLEY's history.
+Beyond the C++ Standard Library itself, no external dependencies are required to build the main executable and shared library.
-<https://www.gnu.org/software/gsl/>`__ (GSL).
-Even for GSL, only those portions
-needed to compute the `Coulomb wavefunctions <https://dlmf.nist.gov/33.2>`__ are actually used by MARLEY.

 New features that impact core MARLEY functionality should avoid introducing new external dependencies if at all possible.
-Use of `ROOT <https://root.cern.ch>`__ classes is acceptable only in analysis macros (e.g., ``examples/macros/``) and in optionally-built portions of the code designed specifically to interface with ROOT (e.g., ``src/RootEventFileReader.cc``).
+Use of `ROOT <https://root.cern.ch>`__ classes is acceptable only in analysis macros (e.g., ``examples/macros/``) and in optionally-built portions of the code designed specifically to interface with ROOT (e.g., ``src/OutputFileRoot.cc``).

 Coding style
 ^^^^^^^^^^^^